STEM CELL THERAPY

 - Lung disease

-Neuro & Neuro Muscular Disease – Infused by IV into your blood and/or IM injection into muscle
+Neuro & Neuro Muscular Disease – Stem Cells infused by IV into blood and/or IM injection into muscle

 Stem Cell Therapy is also used as the most promising and potent of all anti-aging, longevity and vitality therapies.